ouvroir/labouvroir/blog/memoireValentine-en.md

 Valentine Desmorat, a brilliant and passionate student from the L’Ouvroir laboratory, has recently successfully completed her master’s degree.
 This achievement marks a significant milestone in her academic and professional journey.

-Valentine defended her thesis titled [*The Entry of Women Artists into the MAC Collection from 1964 to the Present: Statistical Analyses and Determining Factors*](https://papyrus.bib.umontreal.ca/xmlui/handle/1866/33193), available online, with a flair that impressed both her peers and mentors.
+Valentine defended her thesis titled [*The Entry of Women Artists into the MAC Collection from 1964 to the Present: Statistical Analyses and Determining Factors*](https://papyrus.bib.umontreal.ca/xmlui/handle/1866/33193), under the direction of Johanne Lamoureux, with a flair that impressed both her peers and mentors.
 This thesis is a valuable contribution to understanding the mechanisms of recognizing women artists within museum institutions, and we are proud of Valentine for her dedication, rigor, and insight.

 Throughout her master’s program, Valentine distinguished herself through her critical thinking, enthusiasm, and ability to collaborate effectively within our laboratory.
 Her thesis, which aligns with our research projects, has made significant contributions to the use of digital humanities in art history, and we look forward to seeing the impact her discoveries will have in the coming years.